A common reference for defining Interaction Design are Bill Verplank’s drawings, one of the creators of the noun.

 Physics says that interaction is an encounter of two elements that transform each other mutually.
 Verplank’s definition shows that the human feels the world, reflect upon it from what they know and act on the world accordingly.
 After the interaction, both human and world are not the same.

-At the world side, things are happening all the time.
-Thoughs have actionable consequences.
-The world can become a better place or a poisoned dump, depending on human actions.
-Time is a important factor to consider when measuring effects, because long time effects can be dramatically opposite from short time ones, as in the global warming caused, in part, from refridgerator gases.
-Effects must be taken at both macro and micro contexts.
+At the world side, a lot is already hapenning.
+Thoughts have consequences.
+The world can become a better place or a poisoned dump depending on human actions.
+Time scale is an important factor to consider when measuring effects, because long time effects can be dramatically different than short time effects, as in the global warming caused, in part, by refridgerator gases.

-Interactions are not isolated, nor unique.
-People are interacting with the world at the same time, using the same tools and getting similar effects.
-It’s a social process.
-This potentialize knowledge gathering and sharing, expression replication and network effects.
-This can be considered a great interaction, a complex interaction between multiple elements.
+The conclusion is that interactions are not isolated.
+Many people are interacting with the world at the same time, using similar tools and getting similar effects.
+It’s a social process that promotes knowledge gathering and sharing, expression, and network effects.
+This can be considered a broader interaction, a complex interaction between multiple people and technologies connected.

-According to the symbolic interactionism, this complexity arises from the contradiction between human predispositions and motivations.
-Often, it’s not possible to do what we want to, but there are allways many other possibilities.
-That’s why there are not easy dillemas.
+According to the symbolic interactionism, the complexity of human interaction arises from the contradiction between predispositions and motivations.
+It’s not possible to do what we want to, but there are allways other possibilities.
+From that we can see that there are no easy dillemas.

-This complexity level can seams unattainable for day-by-day Interaction Design projects, but if we want to get more relevant projects, we have to strive for it.
-Only after accepting this interaction complexity that Interaction Design can help society cope with the greatest dillemas of our time: sustainability, democracy and health.
+Such complexity level can seem unattainable for day-by-day Interaction Design projects, but if we want to get more relevance in society, we have to strive for it.
+Only after accepting this complexity that Interaction Design can help society in coping with the greatest dillemas of our time: sustainability, democracy and health.